filipszumski/rest-countries-api-with-color-theme-switcher/README.md

 - Displaying all countries from the API on the homepage
 - Filtering for a country by its name or region
-- Viewing country info detailed information on separate page
+- Viewing country detailed information on separate page
 - Clicking one of border countries on country details page will take you to this country page
 - Switching between themes